FUNDAMENTALS A Complete Guide for Beginners

 How do I specify a user for a container?

-While running a docker container you can specify a user with the option –user.
+.
 You will need to mention the username followed by the option along the image file.

-What is user 0 in Dockerfile?
+What is user 0 in the Dockerfile?

 The user ID 0 in the Docker file indicates the root user of the system.
 Additionally, it means that the instructions within the dockerfile and the docker commands are run by the root.